Dibaa23/EduroamAI/README.md

 ---

 ## Overview
 This project is EduRoam, an application that will take videos for you and create a study plan from them such as a summary, a lesson plan, a quiz, and reccomendations for further learning!
-This README specifically goes over how to set the chatbot up and how to set up the env for Anthropic's Claude and Google's Gemini
+This README specifically goes over how to set the chatbot up and how to set up the env for Anthropic's Claude and Google's Gemini!

 ---